campanell/ml-agents/docs/Basic-Guides.md

 # Basic Guides

-TODO: INTRODUCTION
-TODO: add images to each section below
+This guide shows you the a few basic steps you can try, like how to setup ML-Agents, how to playaround with our example environment and their associated pretrained model, how to control the Unity Environment with python API, how to do the training etc.

 ## Setting up ML-Agents within Unity

 1. Open Unity and use it to open folder `ml-agents/unity-environment`.
 2. Go to `Edit` -> `Project Settings` -> `Player`
-3. For each of the platforms you target
+3. For **each** of the platforms you target
 (**`PC, Mac and Linux Standalone`**, **`iOS`** or **`Android`**):
     1. Go into `Other Settings`.
     2. Select `Scripting Runtime Version` to